 How To Analyze The Scope Of An ERP System For Wholesale And Retail Business?

-The scope of an ERP system is vast as it is designed for a wide range of industries with completely diverse needs.
+The scope of a system like Microsoft ERP is vast as it is designed for a wide range of industries with completely diverse needs.
 Hence, when we talk about selecting an ERP for wholesale and retail business, it should be mainly kept in mind that the solutions that are being considered are built for the industry and its needs.

 However, it is mostly easier said than done, as finding the perfect retail ERP software is often a daunting task, with the retailers being spoiled for choice.